Inklingo

 sacado

-Use 'sacado' as an adjective when 'derived' refers to something that has been taken out, extracted, or obtained from a source, like information or a physical item.
+Use 'sacado' when referring to something that has been taken out, extracted, or obtained from a specific place or source, like information or an object.

 A single red book is resting on a wooden table, next to a bookshelf with a clear empty space where the book used to be.